 A stuck thermostat will give erroneous temperature readings.
 The temperature readings may not be within the expected range of the coolant sensor, and a lit CEL will be the result.

 A leak in the system will cause the CEL to turn on.
-This will also cause a lean condition which can damage the engine if it is run hard.
+This will also cause a lean condition that can damage the engine if it is run hard.

 Jaguar Check Engine Light On / Restricted performance mode

 A flashing check engine light denotes a critical fault.
-As a safety measure, the ECU defaults to limp home mode so that the driver is able to get to a dealer, service shop or other safe place.
-The engien power is reduced, the engine may shake which is due to the engine misfiring.
+As a safety measure, the ECU defaults to limp mode so that the driver can get to a dealer, service shop, or another safe place.
+The engine power is reduced, the engine may shake, which is due to the engine misfiring.
 Continuing to drive the car for long will result in catalytic converter damage and needing possible replacement.

 There are many possible causes for a blinking CEL.
-It can be that a sensor has failed, or an ignition coil is causing a misfire.
-Problems with the EGR valve, fuel injectors, the engine itself, or rarely, the ECU, can cause a blinking Jaguar check engine light.
-It can happen when one is just driving along.
-A blinking CEL has also been reported to occur after an engine wash or when the spark plug wells become flooded with oil.
+It can be that a sensor has failed or an ignition coil is causing a misfire.
+Problems with the spark plugs, ignition coils, MAF sensor, EGR valve, fuel injectors, the engine itself, or rarely, the ECU, can cause a flashing check engine light.
+A blinking CEL has also been reported to occur after an engine wash or when the spark plug wells become flooded with oil or water.

 The only way to determine what is at fault when you have a blinking CEL is to read the codes thrown by the ECU.